openstack/oslo.db/CONTRIBUTING.rst

 for psycopg2 (PyMySQL is a pure-Python implementation and so needs no additional system packages).
 For Ubuntu/Debian they are python-dev, and libpq-dev.
 For Fedora/CentOS - gcc, python-devel and postgresql-devel.
-There is also a separate env for testing with MySQL-python.
-If you are suppose to run these tests as well, you need to install libmysqlclient-dev on Ubuntu/Debian or mysql-devel for Fedora/CentOS.

 The oslo.db unit tests system allows to run unittests on real databases.
 At the moment it supports MySQL, PostgreSQL and SQLite.